- NAZO Deutschland e.V.

-This profession includes sewing, cutting, and designing.
-On top of that the students learn about the diverse textile Afghan handicraft.
-They are instructed to bring together traditional handicraft with modern techniques and ideas.
+This profession includes sewing, cutting, designing.
+In addition, students learn about the diverse textile crafts of Afghanistan and are guided to combine traditional skills with modern techniques and ideas.

-The profession is very useful for the daily use within the family: every family member needs new clothes, tablecloth, or linen several times a year.
+This profession is particularly useful for daily family use: each family member needs clothes, tablecloths or bedding, etc. several times a year.

-After passing the final exam each student can take her sewing machine home.
-It is her property and forms the basis for her self-employment.
+The training is concluded with an examination.
+Once the participant has passed this, she receives her state-approved certificate.
+After passing the final exam, each student can take her sewing machine home.
+It is her property and forms the basis for her independence.

 Class in Kart-e-nau